DAndresSanchez/MLpills_Hashnode/claijax61000a08l6hqbvd1ie.md

 ## Build your own model

-If you want to know how to build your own model, you can follow the step-by-step guide I shared in Twitter:
+If you want to know how to build your own model, you can follow the step-by-step guide I shared on Twitter:

 %[https://twitter.com/daansan_ml/status/1592619249792475136?s=20]